annapossamai/ROS-SIMULATOR-/Assignment2_2022_ResearchTrack/README.md

 - (a) A node that implements an action client, allowing the user to set a target (x, y) or to cancel it.
       The node also publishes the robot position and velocity as a custom message (x,y, vel_x, vel_z), by relying on the values published on the topic /odom.
 - (b) A service node that, when called, prints the number of goals reached and cancelled;
-- (c) A node that subscribes to the robots position and velocity (using the custom message) and prints the distance of the robot from the target and the robots average speed.
+- (c) A node that subscribes to the robots position and velocity (using the custom message) and prints the distance of the robot from the target and the robots average speed.
 Use a parameter to set how fast the node publishes the information.
 - Create a launch file to start the whole simulation.
 Set the value for the frequency with which node (C) publishes the information.